-(vision a, b, e, f, g)
+(Vision A, B, E, F, G)

-The objective of this policy is to ensure that the Potton Green Infrastructure (GI) Plan that has been produced and issued as part of the overall Neighbourhood Plan Is given due consideration when any development is undertaken.
+The objective of this policy is to ensure that the Potton Green Infrastructure Plan that has been produced and issued as part of the overall Neighbourhood Plan Is given due consideration when any development is undertaken.
 Specifically it:

-- Provides a snapshot, baseline document with an action plan that supports and underpins the Potton Neighbourhood Plan. - Identifies important existing natural, historic, cultural and landscape assets (including wildlife habitats), accessible green space and rights of way within the Parish of Potton. - Provides a robust approach to mapping and implementing the wishes of the community for a high quality GI network. - Informs important decision-making that helps meet the aspirations of the community by identifying what is important to them and how they would like to see their local environment evolve for the benefit of present and future generations.
+- Provides a snapshot baseline document with an action plan that supports and underpins the Potton Neighbourhood Plan. - Identifies important existing natural, historic, cultural and landscape assets (including wildlife habitats), accessible green space and rights of way within the Parish of Potton. - Provides a robust approach to mapping and implementing the wishes of the community for a high-quality green infrastructure network. - Informs important decision-making that helps meet the aspirations of the community by identifying what is important to them and how they would like to see their local environment evolve for the benefit of present and future generations.